 Proper forms of address should be used by parents and cadets in person

 and in all written communication.
 If you forget a rank, 'Sir' or 'Ma'am' is

 always appropriate.
-We are teaching respect and courtesies to cadets and leaguers.
+We are teaching respect and courtesies to cadets.

 USEFUL AND FREQUESNTLY USED JARGON USED IN SEA CADETS: